Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 ### Add a domain name

-1. Click on the `Associated domains`{.action} tab of your Exchange or Email Pro platform.
+1. Click on the `Associated domains`{.action} tab of your Exchange or Email Pro service.
-1. The table that pops up will show you the domain names currently associated with your service.
+1. The table will show you the domain names currently associated with your service.
 1. Click the `Add a domain`{.action} button.

 ![Add Domain](images/add_domain_exchange_step1.png){.thumbnail .w-400}

 > [!warning]
 >
-> By default, all email accounts on a platform are interconnected.
+> By default, all email accounts on a service are interconnected.
 All of the addresses created on your email service will be able to view all of the service’s addresses in the directory, including those with a different domain name.
-To unlink the display of domains, you need to order another [Exchange or Email Pro](/links/web/emails) platform for the domain name(s) concerned.
+To unlink the display of domains, you need to order another [Exchange or Email Pro](/links/web/emails) service for the domain name(s) concerned.
 >

 In the window for adding a domain: